-Niall Horan Breaks One Direction Fans Hearts As He Announces Plans For Second Solo Album
+Niall Horan Breaks One Direction Fans’ Hearts As He Announces Plans For Second Solo Album

 One Direction fans will be less happy to read Horan’s comments in an interview with Vanity Fair.
 Horan revealed that he is enjoying solo success so much that he already has plans for a second solo album.
 Niall explained that hitting the No. 1 spot with his debut album made him want to “go and write the next album.”

 “I got a goal right here.
 So, I don’t know, I just kinda keep my head down.
 It’s my first album.
 Everyone was a bit excited, you know.
-Everyone’s excited about it and stuff like that, so I’ll try and do my best on the next [album].
+Everyone’s excited about it and stuff like that, so I’ll try and do my best on the next [album].”

 It would seem that the success of Horan, and indeed the rest of the One Direction boys, in the solo world means that there won’t be a One Direction reunion anytime soon.